The Cheltenham Festival is the biggest horse racing event of the year.

 There will be offers flying around all over the place.

-You’ll probably be placing 50 bets per day minimum – depending on your bankroll of course.
+You’ll probably be placing up to 50 bets per day – depending on your bankroll of course.

-Our day’s will start at 6am and we won’t finish until all preparation for the following day is complete…
+Our usual Cheltenham days will start at 6am and we won’t finish until all preparation for the following day is complete…

 It’s a tough week!